 Sup is mostly served in restaurants and eaten on special occasions such as weddings.
 I think the reason we don’t cook sup at home is that we don’t serve meal courses in sequence.
 All the dishes are usually brought to the table and eaten at the same time.
 Another reason is we like pouring soup over cooked rice.
 While the watery canh can perfectly be eaten this way, the thicker consistency of sup doesn’t allow it to be poured over and enjoyed with rice.

 More and more Western restaurants are popping up in Vietnam and offer customers a wide variety of Western soups.
 However, we also created our own Vietnamese style sup to suit our taste better.
 Vietnamese cooks are pretty creative in adapting dishes from other cuisines.
 We make Vietnamese style sup by cooking meat, vegetables or seafood in stock, then thickening it with cornstarch or tapioca starch.
 As a result, the flavor is usually light and delicate.
 On the contrary, Western soups often have cream or blend the vegetables to get a thick and creamy consistency.

 Crab Asparagus Soup

-Crab asparagus soup (Sup cua mang tay) is one of the earliest and most popular Vietnamese style sup.
+Crab asparagus soup is one of the earliest and most popular Vietnamese style sup.
+Its Vietnamese name is Sup cua mang tay or Sup mang cua in short.
 It is light and delicate with natural sweetness from crab meat and asparagus.
 Moreover, it represents Vietnamese cooking methodology which is combining simple ingredients with varying colors and textures into one delicious dish.
 It looks exquisite with clear soup, white crab meat and vibrant green asparagus and herbs.
 If you already have some stock ready (either pork, chicken or vegetable stock), this soup comes together in just about 10 minutes.